megaStar277/gtag-opt-in/README.md

  4. User clicks on opt-in
  5. Now, it enables tracking.

-Since the Google Tag doesn't support opt-in out of the box, the library will help to achieve this user-focused UX.
+Since Google Tag doesn't support opt-in out of the box, the library will help to achieve this user-focused UX.

 ## How to use it?
 gtag-opt-in requires two things: